 Intense and Fun

 During a Coastal Passage Making Course one instructor teaches four participants.
 An experienced Coast Guard licensed instructor is with you at all times.
 Your learning experience includes quality night hours under sail, watch systems, knowing where you are at all times, setting your course throughout the day and when sailing at night.
-You learn about standing watches and practice crew overboard recovery methods at sea.
+You practice crew overboard recovery methods at sea.
 Everyone is involved in navigating as you review safety procedures, learn how to cook pre-planned meals underway, and experience sailing after dark.
 You also practice anchoring and picking up moorings, med-mooring, crew management, passage planning, and weather routing.

 FAST TRACK TO OFFSHORE PASSAGE MAKING

 Four Days of Celestial Navigation and Six Days of Offshore Passage Making Instruction